FredHutch/mario/README.md

 # mario Package:

-The goal of `mario` is to create automatically create videos from Google slides.
+The goal of `mario` is to create automatically create videos from a Google slides.
+Whatever is written in the speaker notes section of the Google slides will be read in the video.

+If you update the slides, all you need to do is re-run `mario` to update the video.

 ## Installation